microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     - Symmetric Key Provisioning

-        - Comment out the manual provision settings, uncomment the **DPS symmetric key** settings, then copy in the device primary symmetric key (you will have to change the device registration to this type) and Registration Id information.
+        - Comment out the manual provision settings, uncomment the **DPS symmetric key** settings, then copy in the device primary symmetric key (you will have to change the device registration to this type) and Registration ID information.

         - Save the file, press **CTRL-X**, then **Y**, then **Enter**.